 The Division is comprised of five key areas:

-Appraisal: Performs field appraisals and annual appraisal updates for approximately 8,200 structures owned by the Commonwealth.
-The appraisers determine the replacement cost and actual cash values by using industry standard appraisal software with an emphasis on square footage, perimeter, construction methods and cost of materials.
+Appraisal: Performs field appraisals and annual appraisal updates for approximately 8,344 structures owned by the Commonwealth.
+The appraisers determine the replacement cost value by using industry standard appraisal software with an emphasis on square footage, perimeter, construction methods and cost of materials.
 These values are then utilized by the underwriting staff to determine the insurance premium for all state owned structures.

 Sprinkler: administers the KRS 56.170 mandated inspection program for all state owned and insured facilities.
 They coordinate the quarterly, annual, and five-year sprinkler inspections for the state facilities.

 Claims: Administers all property damage claims for the Commonwealth of Kentucky within the Fire and Tornado Fund (F&T) for insured properties.
 As part of a claim, they are also responsible for setting up the claim, investigating, assigning to a third party property claim adjuster when needed, and making settlement payments to the insured agency for covered damages.
 For auto claims with the Kentucky Self-Insured Auto Program (KSAP), the claims staff sets up a claim, receives photos and police reports to confirm vehicle coverage prior to sending the claim to a third party claims adjuster, who will handle the claim until settlement is determined for closure.
 Claim packets and claim forms are under Related Information below.